 Japanese Paradise Flycatcher Terpsiphone atrocaudata and Amur Paradise Flycatcher T. incei breed farther north than any other species in their mainly tropical genus.
 T. atrocaudata atrocaudata breeds in Korea, Japan, and Taiwan and is highly migratory, wintering as far south as Sumatra.
 (Birds in Taiwan, however, are largely resident.)
 T. incei, a monotypic species, is also highly migratory, with a breeding range extending into the Russian Far East and wintering grounds as far south as Java (Moeliker).
 Japanese is listed by the IUCN as Near Threatened, mainly because of habitat loss on its wintering grounds.

-While researching drongos, on 18 Oct.
-2016 I discovered two more photos of female Amur Paradise Flycatcher.
-The photos above were taken 4 July 2009 at Laoshan (32.071265, 118.560699), a site in Nanjing, Jiangsu 290 km inland from Shanghai.
+I have discovered two more photos of female Amur Paradise Flycatcher.
+The photos above were taken in July at Laoshan (32.071265, 118.560699), a site in Nanjing, Jiangsu 290 km inland from Shanghai.
 Note again in this Amur the contrast between bluish-black head and bluish-grey breast, the poorly defined border between the bluish-grey breast and the whitish belly, the lack of rufous coloration on the flanks, and the rufous-brown upperparts and tail, obviously brighter than in Japanese Paradise Flycatcher.

-Special thanks to Kai Pflug, who collaborated with me on this post, and without whose photos this post would not have been possible.
+Special thanks to Kai Pflug.
 Kai’s images of Amur Paradise Flycatcher, some of which are displayed above, are a valuable record of this poorly known species.
 I have published dozens of Kai’s photographs on shanghaibirding.com, and in September 2016 I wrote about his work cleaning up the litter at Nanhui.
 Kai is from Germany and lives in Shanghai.
 He is an active member of the Shanghai Birding WeChat group.

 Brazil, Mark.
 Birds of East Asia.
 Princeton University Press.
 Studied entries on Asian Paradise Flycatcher and Japanese Paradise Flycatcher, p.
 302.